|Home||Program||Faculty||Register||Camp Info||FAQ||Misc.||Contact Us|

 who are new to ABC are eligible for the WAMA/OBA/WBA New Member Refund of $50 at check-in!

-The American Banjo Camp takes place on the first weekend after Labor Day each year at a camp on the Puget Sound.
-ABC is a camp for adults of all ages (students under 18 may attend if accompanied by a parent).
+The American Banjo Camp takes place on the first weekend after Labor Day each year at the Pilgrim Firs Conference Center, near Seattle, on the Puget Sound.
+ABC is an event for adults of all ages (students under 18 may attend if accompanied by a parent).
 There you can study old-time or bluegrass banjo with world-class instructors.
-We also have full-time programs in fiddle and flatpick guitar plus classes in bass, mandolin, voice, and other instruments (see the schedule)..
-American Banjo Camp is committed to offering highly specialized classes tailored to the expertise of our faculty.
+We also have full-time programs in fiddle and flatpick guitar plus classes in bass, mandolin, voice, and other instruments (see the schedule).
+American Banjo Camp is committed to offering highly specialized workshops tailored to the expertise of our renowned faculty.

 American Banjo Camp starts mid-afternoon on Thursday and runs through lunchtime on Sunday.
 Our format allows us to use our time efficiently and gives us an opportunity for a bit of breathing room.
 Here are just some of the features: